ARPA-SIMC/nwprun/README_container.md

 ### Use of the software within the container

-In order to use the containers it is necessary to install (as administrator) the singularity or the apptainer software.
-The simplest way to use the tools in the container is by executing the container itself (you may need to make it executable with `chmod +x`):
+The containers work on any modern Linux distribution.
+In order to use them it is necessary to install (as administrator) the singularity or the apptainer software package.
+The simplest way to use the tools included in a container is by executing the container itself (you may need to previously make it executable with `chmod +x`):

 ```
 ./simc_tools_r8.sif vg6d_transform --trans-type=zoom --sub-type=coord \
   --ilon=5. --flon=16. --ilat=40. --flat=48. input.grib output.grib
 ```

-Alternatively you can run an executable through the singularity command (e.g. in case you need to add command-line arguments to singularity):
+Alternatively you can run an executable through the `singularity exec` command (e.g. in case you need to add command-line arguments to singularity):